Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Results Discussion

 To better understand these trends, we present the corresponding binned statistics in Figure \ref{fig: SFRenvdependence}.
 Average SFR and sSFR are calculated in bins of density, with error bars indicating the standard error of mean values.
 For both overall and star-forming samples, the SFR-density and sSFR-density trends are almost the same.
-A considerable difference between SFR-density and sSFR-density dependence is that the average SFR of galaxies increases with increasing redshift, while the average sSFR does change significantly at different redshifts.
+A considerable difference between SFR-density and sSFR-density dependence is that the average SFR of galaxies increases with increasing redshift, while the average sSFR does not change significantly at different redshifts.
 The notable decrease in SFR from higher to lower redshifts is related to the decline in the global star formation density of the universe after $z \sim 2-3$ \citep{sobral2013, khostovan2015}.
+The observed trends for the overall and star-forming samples are discussed in the following sections.